mlmaster1995/chris-service-portfolio/Chris-Auth-Entry-Service/README.md

 ## Auth Entry Client
 1. The client is a lib dep used by the backend services.
 It's NOT a daemon or a service, but a maven package that needs to be added into backend service pom file.

-2. To use the client lib in the backend service, following deps need to added into pom:
+2. To use the client lib in the backend service, following deps need to be in the pom:
 ```
 <dependency>
    <groupId>com.chris</groupId>